 Read the previous blog, Rate Analysis for Your Water or Wastewater Utility, to learn more about what components of your rate structure should be reviewed annually by your system.

 If you are running a small water or wastewater system, annually reviewing your rate structure and budget are integral components of administering an effective utility.
-Upon review, if your system needs to adjust rates to address rising costs due to new expenses, inflation, or long-term planning for infrastructure replacement, the steps to actually changing your rates can be complicated.
+Upon review, if your system needs to adjust rates to address rising costs due to new expenses, repairs, salary or staffing increases, inflation, or long-term planning for infrastructure replacement, the steps involved with changing your rates can be complicated.
 Your water system should consider affordability factors, address fixed and variable costs, and ultimately review various scenarios to adjust rates equitably.
-It should also inform the public and pass the updated rate structure at an open board meeting that allows feedback and conversation from customers.
+It should also inform the public of its intentions and must pass the updated rate structure at an open board meeting that allows feedback and conversation from customers.

 Complete a Rate Analysis